rishijatania/Twitter-App/README.md

 We need [S3 Bucket Name](https://aws.amazon.com/s3/) for hosting images, [Slack WebHooks](https://api.slack.com/messaging/webhooks), [RapidAPI](https://rapidapi.com) credentials, RAPID API KEY for [Purgomalum](https://rapidapi.com/community/api/PurgoMalum/details), DockerHub Username and Password and AWS Account Access Key and Secret of the Account that will run the EKS stack and also has the S3 Bucket.
 We also need the [MongoDB Atlas Cluster URL](https://www.mongodb.com/cloud).

-## continuous Integration Setup
+## Continuous Integration Setup

 In-order to setup continuous integration in github using github actions please configure your Docker Username(DOCKER_USER) and Password(DOCKER_PASSWORD) by following these [steps](https://secrethub.io/docs/guides/github-actions/#pass-credenitals-to-github-action)

 ## Initial set up

-These steps with screenshots can be found in the [Project Deployment Steps](https://github.com/rishijatania/Twitter-App/blob/main/Project%20Deployment%20Steps.pdf) PDF.
+The initial steps with screenshots can be found in the [Project Deployment Steps](https://github.com/rishijatania/Twitter-App/blob/main/Project%20Deployment%20Steps.pdf) PDF.

+OR

 Clone the project, and open the Terminal(Linux/Mac) or Git bash(Windows) into the infrastructure directory of the project and run the command

 ```sh